No, President Donald Trump has not been good for comedy: An investigation

 Back on TV, where the potential audience was much larger, nothing could fully encase in amber the idea of Trump as total buffoon.
 He’d tapped into something within millions of fed-up voters around the country, at a level too deep for the surface silliness to remain the whole story.
 He never experienced a transcendent Sarah Palin moment where a gaffe like that fateful Katie Couric interview could combine with a Tina Fey impression on Saturday Night Live to shift public perception drastically against him.

 The election ended up extremely close, probably tipped over in Trump’s favor by the black swan event of James Comey’s last-minute letter.
-In that moment, it no longer mattered that that the comedy establishment considered Trump a joke; the nearly 60 million people who voted for him sure didn’t.
+In that moment, it no longer mattered that the comedy establishment considered Trump a joke; the nearly 60 million people who voted for him sure didn’t.

 In the end, the joke was on the comedy establishment.